juandefelix/hydrometer_corrector/readme.md

 ##### In progress

 The program displays a form asking for specific gravity and temperature.
-After clicking on the button, the corrected value will show i the screen.
+After clicking on the button, the corrected value will show in the screen.

-*Progress:* The form is displayed.
-Javascript will display the value of the s.g. only if is a number.
-The application is not making any calculations yet.
+**Progress:**
+- The form is displayed.
+- Wrote a method that makes calculations and returns the adjusted o.g. based on the temperature.
+- The application needs to convert the string values in the fields to numbers, so the function above can work.